MuhammadFahad-Irfan/Interview-Test/README.md

   - `logs/error.log` (errors only)
 - Used throughout the app for info, warning, and error logs

+## Entity Relationship Diagram (ERD)

+The ERD for the User and Image models is defined in [mermaid.mmd](./mermaid.mmd).

+You can view the diagram as an image by:
+- Using a Mermaid live editor: https://mermaid.live/
+- Or, with a Mermaid plugin/extension in your code editor (e.g., VS Code Mermaid Preview)

 ## Required Environment Variables

 Create a `.env` file in the project root with the following keys: